Published on

 Pricing

 Both Airtable and Notion offer free plans which allow for extensive use of the platforms at no extra cost.
 Users can pay a monthly subscription to access additional features and extra capabilities.
-If you’re an entrepreneur or a small team looking to get started, Notion and Airtable free plans will be plenty enough.
+If you're an entrepreneur or a small team looking to get started, the Notion and Airtable free plans will be plenty enough.

 Visit the respective websites for a detailed description of Notion pricing and Airtable pricing.